AI For Parent Access Calls

 Can it handle vomiting and dehydration concern calls?

-It can capture the parent concern, age band, timing, location, callback details, and volunteered escalation signals, then route the call to the clinic's approved path.
+It can capture the parent concern, age band, timing, location, callback details, and volunteered escalation signals, then send the call to the clinic's approved path.
 It should not give fluid, medication, or treatment advice.

 Does it replace nurse triage?